 If you don’t want a refund and still want your product repaired or replaced, you have the right to request that the retailer makes further attempts at a repair or replacement.

 How you purchased the content matters:

 - Any free digital content supplied with goods, services of other digital content for which you pay a price.
-For example, a digital programme you need to download in order to watch a paid-for online streaming service.
+For example, a computer program you need to download in order to watch a paid-for online streaming service

-- Any free digital content not usually available for free unless you pay a price for it or the goods, services or digital content it’s supplied with.
-For example, a smart TV or any other product with digital content pre-installed.
+- Any free digital content not usually available free of charge unless you pay a price for either for it, or the goods, services or digital content it’s supplied with.
+For example, a smart TV or any other product with pre-installed digital content.

 The retailer will also have to compensate you if any device or other digital content you own is damaged as a result of the faulty digital content you’ve downloaded.